RandulaTharaka/TechMartX/README.md

 ## 🎯 Why I Built This

-I built TechMartX as the final project for a 3-month MERN stack course at the University of Colombo, as well as part of my personal learning journey to deepen my skills in full-stack web development.
+I built TechMartX as the final project for a 3-month MERN Stack Course at the University of Colombo, as well as part of my personal learning journey to deepen my skills in JavaScript-based full-stack web development.

-Beyond meeting course requirements, I focused on truly understanding how modern JavaScript technologies work from frontend architecture with React and Redux Toolkit to backend APIs with Node.js and MongoDB.

-Throughout the project, I thoroughly documented the code with comments to reinforce my understanding of key concepts such as component logic, API integration, state management, and user authentication.
+Note that throughout the project, I thoroughly documented the code with comments to reinforce my understanding of key concepts.

 ## 🧠 Developer Notes